freedompay-global/merchant-sdk-ios/README.md

-## Payment SDK (iOS, Swift)
+# iOS Merchant SDK (iOS, Swift)

-&emsp;The Payment SDK is a library that simplifies interaction with the Freedom Pay API.
+&emsp;The Merchant SDK is a library that simplifies interaction with the Freedom Pay API.
 Supports iOS 15 and above.

 ---
 ### Table of Contents
+:::note[]
 - [Installation Instructions](#installation-instructions)
   - [SDK integration](#sdk-integration)
     - [Initialize](#initialize)